Frequently Asked Questions

 Do Not Call / Do Not Disturb Registries

 Namibia does not maintain an official Do Not Disturb (DND) registry.
-However, businesses should:
+However, you should:

 Time Zone Sensitivity

 Namibia operates in Central African Time (CAT, UTC+2).
-While there are no strict regulations regarding messaging hours:
+While regulations do not strictly define messaging hours:

 Phone Numbers Options and SMS Sender Types for in Namibia